nik-hz/viper/README.md

 # Tokenizing
 For grading please run `python scanner` which will execute the `__main__.py` file in the scanner dir if ```source ./scanner.sh``` fails.
+For grading please refer to lexical_dfa.jpg for the dfa for the scanner.

 This will run 5 examples shown below and parse them.